PauliusMacernis/ResponsibleTime/README.md

 TODO: lists to make:
 - List JIRA systems (urls, boards) and associated credentials also "TODO", "DOING" and "DONE" mapping (all columns)
+- List JIRA assignee mapping when status change, e.g. Change "In Progress" to "Code review" will change the assignee too.
 - List Slack workspaces and associated credentials
 - Google calendar credentials (to look for the time slots, to book the meeting)
 - Working hours (to schedule meetings on the right time, etc.)